So you want to learn Italian? Great! But what's the best way?

 You could start with our fairy tales in Italian, or the stories on our sister site, The Fable Cottage.
 They come with slow audio so you can listen as you read.

-Some stories on The Fable Cottage also come with video, which can make it a lot easier to understand what is happening in the story.
+Most stories on The Fable Cottage also come with video, which can make it a lot easier to understand what is happening in the story.

 A really great resource for dipping your toes into real-world Italian media is FluentU.